bloominstituteoftechnology/AndroidMenusDesign/README.md

 >Navigation Drawer
 > - This will be a quick means of getting around the app, with shortcuts to all major sections

+>Options Menu
+> - Log in and Log out functionality shown as icons on the toolbar